Updated April 9, 2021

 Your usual packing list – sunscreen, swimsuit, hat – still applies.
 But you might want to consider a few extras for travelling during a pandemic.
 Plenty of hand sanitiser is the most obvious, but you might also want to consider packing sanitising wipes too to clean any areas on public transport or planes before you sit down.

-If you’re flying to your destination, or will be on public transport on your travel day, it could pay to bring a laundry bag with you so you can gather all your ‘contaminated’ clothing and masks in one place.
+If you’re flying to your destination, or will be on public transport on your travel day, it could pay to bring a small laundry bag with you so you can gather all your worn masks in one place.
 Wash them as soon as you can (ideally on a high heat) and they’ll be safe to use again.

 The key thing to remember is that if your destination doesn’t appear on the list of countries exempt from the travel ban, your travel insurance is invalid and you really shouldn’t travel.

-This is the summer of social distancing, and there’s no better way to ensure you can keep your distance than by going somewhere without mass tourism.
-Forget city breaks in Paris, Berlin and Amsterdam.
-Head to some of the lesser-visited destinations that won’t suffer from overcrowding.
+This is another year of social distancing, and there’s no better way to ensure you can keep your distance than by going somewhere without mass tourism.
+Forget following the crowds to the main city or resort of a country that opens up first.
+Check the FCDO advice, then head to some of the lesser-visited destinations that won’t suffer from overcrowding.

 Not only do these lesser-visited countries need your tourism, but it’ll also help you keep safe if you’re not having to battle the crowds.

-Remember that we’re all getting used to these new rules, and the bars, pubs, restaurants and hotels you visit are also adapting and learning as they go.
+Remember that these rules are in place to keep you safe, and the bars, pubs, restaurants and hotels you visit are also adapting after a rough year.
 So when something goes wrong, try to be kind and understanding – leaving bad reviews now won’t help these businesses get back to normal later on, so patience and empathy are key.